dvorka/shifts-solver/README.md

 # Shifts Solver
-Find a solution to fitting employees in a shifts.
+Finds a solution to creation of a schedule for shifts-based operation.

 ## Feedback